Bekasi West Java, Indonesia Travel Guide

 Navigating Bekasi with mobility challenges features some difficulties due to current infrastructure.

 Bekasi's infrastructure often lacks universal accessibility.
-Sidewalks are uneven, without ramps, and can be obstructed.
+Sidewalks are irregular, without ramps, and could be obstructed.

 Contemporary shopping malls and upscale hotels usually feature improved accessibility, including ramps, elevators, and accessible restrooms.